-LWD will provide two technical assistance sessions to potential applicants.
+NJDOL will provide two technical assistance sessions via tele-conference to potential applicants.
 General guidance on completing the required documents, budget forms and an overview of SAGE will be provided.
 It is important that both the Program Director and Fiscal Officer attend this session.
-It is strongly suggested that applicants attend the technical assistance workshop.
-The technical assistance workshops will be held:
+It is strongly suggested that applicants attend the technical assistance workshops will be held: